infracost/infracost/README.md

 ## Supported clouds and resources

-Infracost supports over [100 AWS and Google resources](https://www.infracost.io/docs/supported_resources/); Microsoft Azure is [coming soon](https://github.com/infracost/infracost/issues/64).
-Other IaC tools ([Pulumi](https://github.com/infracost/infracost/issues/187), [CloudFormation](https://github.com/infracost/infracost/issues/190)) are on our roadmap too.
+Infracost supports over [140 Terraform resources](https://www.infracost.io/docs/supported_resources/) across AWS, Google and Azure.
+Other IaC tools ([Pulumi](https://github.com/infracost/infracost/issues/187), [CloudFormation](https://github.com/infracost/infracost/issues/190)) are on our roadmap.

 We regularly add support for new resources so we recommend watching this repo for releases: click on the Watch button > selecting Custom > Releases and click on Apply.